 Is Eczema Contagious?

 Eczema is not contagious.
-All treatments for this condition are in the interest of providing relief to the person affected and preventing flare-ups.
+All solutions for this condition are in the interest of providing relief to the person affected and soothe flare-ups.
 Eczema cannot be cured and does not spread to others.

 Complications from Eczema

 Eczema is associated with a few additional health problems and side effects.
 Potential complications include: